 Airway obstructions

-Therefore, a visual assessment of the airway is also necessary when arriving to a trauma emergency or a patient is showing respiratory symptoms.
+Therefore, a visual assessment of the airway is also necessary when arriving at a trauma emergency or when a patient is showing respiratory symptoms.
 In several circumstances where an airway obstruction is present, suctioning from a portable suction device and, possibly, intubation will be required.

 Airway management protocols and techniques